Summer 2024

 Byudreon BCise® weekly injections – approved for the treatment of type 2 diabetes, but prescribed off-label for the treatment of obesity

-GLP-1 Inhibitors in Development
+GLP-1 Agonists in Development

 Retatrutide injectable – Phase 3 trials have begun